apeled/Appointment-Reservation-System/README.md

 - Addition of a graphical user interface (GUI) to provide a more intuitive user experience.
 - Implementing additional error checking to handle all possible exceptions.
 - Improving the login system to include features like password recovery and multi-factor authentication.
-- Adding features like appointment rescheduling or cancellation.

 ## Contributors
 - **[Contributor's Name]**: [Short bio or description of contributions]